SophCarp/migraine-script/README.md

 # Migraine Relief Scripts

-Quick scripts to optimize your Windows computer settings when you have a migraine.
+Quick scripts to optimize your computer settings when you have a migraine.
+Available for both Windows and Mac!

 ## What it does